seanslma/maki/Python/SQLAlchemy/DbConnection.md

-# db connection
+# Database connection

 ## encrypt connection string in sql server
 - Ensure in the datbase server the `encryption` is enabled
 - In the connection string add `mssql+pyodbc` and `;encrypt=yes;trustservercertificate=no`

 When connecting to MS SQL Server with Python and pyodbc, the `encrypt=yes` parameter is not a standalone encryption mechanism.
 It works in conjunction with TLS/SSL to enforce encrypted communication between the client and server.

 1. **TLS/SSL Configuration:**